- How is breast cancer in men treated?

 Chemo may be recommended in several different situations.

 Chemotherapy for advanced breast cancer: Chemo can also be used as the main treatment for men whose cancer has already spread beyond the breast and underarm area when it is diagnosed, or if it spreads after initial treatments.
-The length of treatment depends on whether the cancer shrinks, how much it shrinks, and how well a man tolerates treatment.
+The length of treatment depends on whether the cancer shrinks, how much it shrinks, and how well you tolerate treatment.

 How is chemotherapy given?

-Chemo is often more effective when combinations of drugs are used.
+For early stage breast cancer, combinations of drugs are often used.
 There are many combinations in use, and it's not clear that any single combination is clearly the best.
 Clinical studies continue to compare today's most effective treatments against something that may be better.

-Some of the most commonly used drug combinations for adjuvant chemo are:
+Some of the most commonly used drug combinations for early breast cancer are:

 - CAF (FAC): cyclophosphamide, doxorubicin (Adriamycin®), and 5-fluorouracil